Edentree Amity Sterling Bond

 Fund Group: Edentree Investment Management

 Edentree Investment Management is a subsidiary of the Ecclesiastical Insurance Group, a specialist financial services company specialising in church, charity and education insurance.
-The firm has over 30 years of track record in responsible investing, and manages £2.4 billion as of September 2015.
+The firm has over 30 years of track record in responsible investing, and manages £2.7 billion (as of October 2017).
 Edentree’s parent company, Ecclesiastical, will donate all of its distributable profit to charitable causes, amounting to £22.5m in 2014.